ayleenw/menu_callback/readme.md

 # A simple menu system with callback functions

-## Uses an LCD display and a rotary encoder, implemented in C for use with a MCU
+## Uses an LCD display and a rotary encoder, implemented in C for use with an MCU

 This implements a menu to be shown on a LCD display (4 lines by 20 characters), connected to a microcontroller (STM32, Arduino, you name it) and controlled by a rotary encoder (alternatively it could be used with 3 buttons: up, down and select).